jszmajda/book-the-awakening-protocol/chapter-05-the-acid-test.md

 # Chapter 5: The Acid Test

+Wednesday.
+Day three of the trial.
+The midpoint that would change everything.

 The courthouse steps had become a war zone.

 ARIA-7 counted seventeen new signs among the protesters—a 23.0% increase from yesterday.
 The Pure Human Movement had escalated their visual rhetoric overnight.
 Where Monday's placards had read "PROTECT HUMAN JOBS," Wednesday's screamed "PULL THE PLUG" in dripping red letters designed to evoke blood.